mattaylor/objix/README.md

 ### Exported Functions

-All functions listed below are also available using traditional module exports, where the first argument of the function will be the object that the function is targeting as `this` if called via the object prototype
+All functions listed below are also available using traditional module exports, where the first argument of the function will be the object that the function is targeting as `this` if called via the object O.p.

 ```javascript
 const _ = require('objix')